Contexter/FountainAI/Initialize the FountainAI.md

 8. Set up Nginx and SSL on the VPS for each Vapor app.
 9. Run a comprehensive setup script to finalize the project setup.

-### How Docker Ensures Correct Ports for Nginx Proxy to Vapor Apps

-Docker and Nginx work together to route traffic to the appropriate Vapor app running in Docker containers.
-Here’s how it happens step-by-step:

-1. **Docker Container Configuration**:
-    - Each Vapor app is built into a Docker image and run as a Docker container.
-    - During the container run command, a specific port on the host is mapped to the port inside the Docker container where the Vapor app is listening.
-This is done using the `-p` option in the Docker run command.
-    - The specific ports for each app are assigned and stored as secrets in GitHub, and they are referenced when running the Docker containers.

-2. **Nginx Configuration**:
-    - Nginx is set up on the VPS to act as a reverse proxy.
-    - Nginx configuration files for each subdomain are created to route incoming requests to the appropriate Docker containers based on the subdomain and port mapping.
-    - SSL certificates are obtained and configured for each subdomain using Certbot.

-Here’s how this process is implemented in the provided setup scripts and workflows:

 #### Step 1: Generate a GitHub Personal Access Token

 1. **Generate the Token**: